 Our shop will focus on a curated stock of new comics and graphic novels, with a special focus on books that cater to the interests of folks who often feel left out of traditional geek spaces: women, kids, BIPOC and the LGBTQ community.
 In doing so, we’re following in the footsteps of Katie Proctor, who founded our sister store, the first Books with Pictures location in Portland in June of 2016.
 Shortly after opening its doors, Books with Pictures became internationally known for its stock, events, and inclusivity with the slogan “Comics For Everyone”, in addition to being named one of six international finalists for the prestigious Will Eisner Spirit of Comics Retailer Award in 2019.

-Floor manager Finlay Louden (they/them, the one with green hair and glasses) is also a graduate of UO, with a BA in Comparative Literature focusing on medieval Scandinavian and Russian literature and various language grammars (English, Spanish, Russian, Latin, Old Norse, Middle English, Finnish, and Dutch).
-They previously worked at an independent bookstore for three years, managing used book inventory, translations, comics, history, foreign language, and antiquarian books.
+Floor manager Finlay Louden (they/them) is a Venom expert and professional box-sitter.
+They also are a graduate of UO, with a BA in Comparative Literature focusing on medieval Scandinavian and Russian literature and various language grammars.
+They previously worked at an independent bookstore managing used books, translations, comics, history, and antiquarian books.
 They are currently writing and illustrating their own English grammar textbook-comic.

 Maestro of mags, Faust of floppies, Master of manga, assistant (to the) regional manager, Levi Sager (he/him) is a jack-of-all-trades with a love of art.
 He wants to be Conan the Barbarian when he grows up.